webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Train-a-Creature.md

 ---
 aliases:
-- "Train a Creature"
+  - Train a Creature
 tags:
   - Compendium/CSRD/en/Character-Arcs/Train-a-Creature
   - Character-Arc
+title: Train a Creature
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Train-a-Creature
 ---
 ## Train a Creature
 >You want to domesticate and train an animal or other creature.
 While the beast doesn’t need to be wild, it must not already be domesticated and trained.